 Example: Employees have enough leave to take the last month of the pregnancy off work and return once their child is a few months old.

 Learn more in our complete guide to paid maternity leave by country.

-Repay long-term employees by giving them extended paid time off after a certain number of years with your company.
-Sabbaticals usually last one to six months and allow employees to take extended paid leave to focus on their interests, health, travel, or other passions.
+Repay long-term employees by giving them extended paid time off or unpaid time off after a certain number of years with your company.
+Sabbaticals usually last one to six months and allow employees to take extended paid or unpaid leave to focus on their interests, health, travel, or other passions.

 Example: After four years of full-time employment, you give employees two months off.

 10. Birthday PTO

 Birthdays are a special day, yet employees might not take them off to save for vacation days they deem more important.
 Giving your employees their birthday off without making them specifically request it will make them feel celebrated and relaxed without docking their PTO.

 Example: Keep a Google Calendar with your teams’ birthdays so you can play ahead for their day off.